- City Schools of Decatur

 - All network traffic on CSD-owned Chromebooks is routed through the content filter, even when the device is off-campus.

 - Generally speaking, anywhere (including off-campus) a student uses their CSD Google Workspace account to log into a non-CSD Chromebook at the account (device login) level or logs into the Chrome web browser and turns on data sync, that browser profile's traffic will be routed through the CSD content filter.
-This is because CSD Google Worskpace accounts are configured to force-install an extension that routes traffic through the content filter.
+This is because CSD Google Workspace accounts are configured to force-install an extension that routes traffic through the content filter.

 - No filter is 100% accurate all of the time, and therefore teachers are required to monitor students' online activity.
 If a teacher has a concern about students' access to a particular site, they can redirect the student and use a dedicated support ticket category to request permanent blockage of that site.